Need Microtomes for your studies?

 Before even using a microtome, samples need to be embedded, meaning that they should be put in a more rigid fixative.
 To do this, the sample needs to be covered in wax or epoxy.
 This is then placed in a mold to cool and harden, making it ready to slice.

 Then, with most microtome machines, a section is cut by advancing the material holder towards the blade whilst the knife is held rigidly still.
-The actual slicing motion, whether it be on a vertical or horizontal plane, is combined with the advance mechanism, so that the material holder is moved after each slice.
+The actual slicing motion, whether it be on a vertical or horizontal plane, is combined with the advanced mechanism, so that the material holder is moved after each slice.
 The distance that the holder is moved can be selected using a scale setting on the machine body.

 The most important instruction is to clean the instrument daily.
 If you don’t clean it regularly, the knife can get rusty and it will get harder and harder to slice samples effectively.
 That being said, you should always remove the knife before cleaning.